chaseking/slurmexec/README.md

 # SlurmExec
 Lightweight Python library to easily deploy and execute Slurm tasks.
 Fast and easy; no dependencies needed.

+## Features
+- Define a job function in Python and call `slurm_exec` in the python file `__main__`
+- Dynamically-created slurm scripts avoid the headache of writing and manually keeping track of messy slurm job files
+- Control function arguments from command line

 ## Install
 Option 1 (preferred): Directly:
 ```